0xdebugit/Nextpaper/README.md

 * **Instant Schema Generation**: Generate both JSON schema and UI schema with every form update.
 * **Customizable Components**: Add and customize components such as text fields, checkboxes, radio buttons, dropdowns, and more.
 * **Developer Friendly**: Generate clean JSON and UI schema that can be easily integrated into applications.
+* **Realtime Form Preview**: A new form tab allows users to preview their forms in real-time, making it easier to see changes as they are made.
+* **JSON Schema Import**: You can now import existing JSON schema files to automatically generate forms, saving time and effort when working with pre-defined schemas.

 ## Providing Feedback